Setup Walkthrough

 The wizard opens on the agent’s mDNS URL (http://ados.local:8080).

-The first step confirms the device name, board, and version.
-No action
+The welcome step confirms the device name, board, and version, and

 Step 2.
 Profile